-Interest rates are continuing to limit retail consumer demand due to the cost of borrowing, this time last month used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have now improved slightly.
+Interest rates are continuing to limit retail consumer demand due to the cost of borrowing; a couple of months ago used car customers were increasingly tending to be cash buyers, having secured cheaper funding outside of the retail network, but some of the least competitive APR deals have now improved slightly.
+These will continue to improve with the reductions in CPI inflation lowering expectations for future rates across the board.
 Those dealers who are offering deposit contributions, combined with relatively low APR rates, are seeing the benefit and we expect this trend to continue.
 Interest rates are also having an impact on dealer profitability due to increased holding costs and many are expected to continue to run at stock levels considerably lower than they would have been historically, with vehicle values also remaining higher.
-With base rates expected to stay level again this month, the situation is certainly not expected to deteriorate in the near future.
-Although in general we are not expecting car supermarkets and the bigger groups to be out buying large volumes of stock in December, some may be tempted by current pricing levels and with one eye on their requirements for new year sales.
+With base rates expected to stay level for the next few months, the situation is certainly not expected to deteriorate in the near future.
+In general, we did not see car supermarkets and the bigger groups out buying large volumes of stock in December, but many will need to be active in January to meet their requirements for sales events through the month.

 We expect the re-pricing of aged stock to continue and growth in demand to be limited by the cost-of-living squeeze.
 Increasingly, we expect dealers to be disposing of overage cars, either through auction or within the trade, as they cut their losses and focus on current market opportunities.
-It is currently very difficult to determine where the market will be in 12 months' time, due to the increases in used car volume being delayed to such an extent that they start to merge into the period of reduced supply from lower new car registrations through the pandemic - we are now three and a half years on from the first UK impacts of Covid-19.
+It is currently very difficult to determine where the market will be in 12 months' time, due to the increases in used car volume being delayed to such an extent that they start to merge into the period of reduced supply from lower new car registrations through the pandemic - we are now more than three and a half years on from the first UK impacts of Covid-19.

 There are ongoing constraints all across the supply chain and global supply chains remain fragile.
-Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to result in continued improved new car registration performance through the remainder of 2023.
+Semi-conductor supply remains constrained, but availability for all manufacturers has improved significantly and is expected to result in continued improved new car registration performance through 2024.
 Longer term concerns regarding security of water and power supplies in Taiwan, plus the potential for invasion by China, result in an outlook where chips in general remain in relatively short supply until additional manufacturing capacity comes on stream.
-Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past two to three years.
+Further supply disruption seems inevitable and the timing of that disruption and location of the countries impacted is likely to be impossible to predict, but the level of disruption is expected to be less than seen over the past three years.